hjardonk/hjardonk.github.io/_pages/mentoring.md

 * **Naomi Wijnia** (MSc)
 * **Anirudh Ranganatha** (BSc)

-*I am happy to supervise Bachelor's and Master's projects related to the general topic of dynamical systems and their applications.
+*I am happy to supervise Bachelor's and Master's projects related to the general topic of dynamical systems.
-If you are interested in my collection of potential topics, please take a look at my research and contact me if any of it interests you.
+If you are interested in my research, feel free to contact me!

 # Former